keenwilson/Redux-Bugs-Tracker-React-App/README.md

 # Bugs Tracker Application using Redux

-Using `react-redux` library to connecting React app to Reduc store
+Using `react-redux` library to connecting React app to Redux store

 ## React UI